Houston Child Sexual Abuse Lawyer

 Continuous Sexual Assault

 At least two instances of sexual contact in a 30 day period is continuous sexual abuse.
 Ongoing sexual abuse of a child can result in 25 years to life in prison.
+Continuous assault often occurs in tandem with grooming.
+Understanding the warning signs of childhood grooming is essential for protecting your child.

 Aggravated Sexual Assault